sspheng/Projects/README.md

 ++++++++++++++++++++++++++++++++++++++++++

-III.Heart Disease UCI Prediction & Diagnosis
+III.
+Heart Disease UCI Prediction & Diagnosis
 Using Logistic Regression Code by Hardik :) Dataset by Heart Disease UCI

 Dataset Column Description: age in years sex (1 = male; 0 = female) cp chest pain type trestbps resting blood pressure (in mm Hg on admission to the hospital) chol serum cholestoral in mg/dl fbs (fasting blood sugar > 120 mg/dl) (1 = true; 0 = false) restecg resting electrocardiographic results thalach maximum heart rate achieved exang exercise induced angina (1 = yes; 0 = no) oldpeak ST depression induced by exercise relative to rest slope the slope of the peak exercise ST segment ca number of major vessels (0-3) colored by flourosopy thal Value 0: NULL (dropped from the dataset previously) Value 1: fixed defect (no blood flow in some part of the heart) Value 2: normal blood flow Value 3: reversible defect (a blood flow is observed but it is not normal) target 1 or 0